ohsu-cedar-comp-hub/TITAN/README.md

-# TITAN (Topic Inferance Of Transcriptionally Associated Networks)
+# TITANv2 - in development (Topic Inferance Of Transcriptionally Associated Networks)

+### Disclaimer

+This is the development branch of TITANv2 which has the capability to incorporate spatial coordinates into the model, creating topics containing both RNA and spatial information.
+To run TITANv2, first run the create_invDist.py script to build the inverse distance matrix.
+Then run the script spatial_TITANv3.R to create the model.
+Once the model is created, it can be analyzed using the built-in functions of TITANv1 which can be installed from the main branch.

 ### Summary